Series / Winning Lines

-game show (produced as a tie-in with the British National Lottery) from the people who brought you Who Wants to Be a Millionaire?
+game show from the creators of Who Wants to Be a Millionaire?

-.
-The game started with 49 numbered players (the Thunderball
+, produced as a tie-in with the British National Lottery.
+The game started with 49 numbered players (the Lotto

 if they buzzed in.
 Those who guessed incorrectly were eliminated.
 This process continued until 6 players remained.
 Viewers whose telephone numbers contained all 6 of the "ones" digits of the advancing players could register to become a contestant on a future episode too.